 Model theory

 In general terms a system can be defined as a box (or transfer function), with a process happening inside of it, which takes some input arguments and delivers some output results.
 Depending on the processes inside the box and the type of inputs and outputs the system can be classified in several ways.
-If the process inside the box is not known it is called a black box.
+If the process inside the box is not known, it is called a black box.